-The bill aims to revise the process for awarding grants for cultural and aesthetic projects in Montana by establishing specific criteria for prioritizing applications.
+This bill aims to revise the process for awarding grants for cultural and aesthetic projects in Montana by establishing specific criteria for prioritizing applications.
 The Cultural and Aesthetic Projects Advisory Committee will rank applicants based on their previous grant awards and the size of their annual operating budgets.
-First priority will be given to applicants who have not received any prior awards, followed by those with one, two, or three awards in the last three funding cycles.
-Additionally, the committee will prioritize applicants based on their operating budget, with smaller budgets receiving higher priority.
+First priority will be given to applicants who have not previously received a grant, followed by those with one, two, or three awards in the last three funding cycles.
+Additionally, the committee will prioritize applicants based on their operating budget, with those under $99,999 receiving the highest priority.
 The bill also mandates that the committee adjust budget limits for inflation between funding cycles.

-Furthermore, the bill introduces an exception for grant applicants whose total program budget does not exceed $100,000, allowing them to request a waiver from the requirement to obtain a federal system for award management number (SAMs number) if it poses a burden.
-The bill amends Section 22-2-302 of the Montana Code Annotated to clarify the committee's powers and duties, ensuring that their recommendations to the legislature are advisory only.
+Furthermore, the bill introduces a provision allowing grant applicants with a total program budget of $100,000 or less, who do not utilize federal funds, to request a waiver from the requirement to obtain a federal system for award management number (SAMs number) if it poses a burden.
+The bill amends Section 22-2-302 of the Montana Code Annotated to clarify the committee's powers and duties, ensuring that its recommendations to the legislature are advisory only.
 The new legal language inserted into the current law specifies that the committee's review of proposals is subject to the prioritization criteria established in the bill.

 HB0757_1(1): 22-2-302